World Carfree Network: History

+World Car-Free Day is organized on 22 September.

 Activities

 The network runs many projects and activities.
 Some of these are run by the network's International Coordination Centre (ICC).
 Others are coordinated in a decentralised manner by network members.
 Others still, such as the Towards Carfree Cities conference series, function by consensus between a project coordinator at the ICC and one or more local partners.